dart-lang/site-www/src/_tutorials/language/futures.md

 Nested callbacks also work, but they're harder to read and not as Dart-y.

-#### Waiting on multiple Futures to complete using Future.wait()
+#### Waiting on multiple futures to complete using Future.wait()

 If the order of execution of the functions is not important, you can use `Future.wait()`.

+When you pass `Future.wait()` a list of futures, it immediately returns a `Future`.
+That future doesn't complete until all of the given futures have completed.
-The functions get triggered in quick succession; when all of them complete with a value, `Future.wait()` returns a new Future.
-This Future completes with a list containing the values produced by each function.
+Then it completes with a list containing the values produced by each future in the original list.

-<?code-excerpt "misc/lib/tutorial/misc.dart (Future.wait)"?>
+<?code-excerpt "misc/lib/tutorial/misc.dart (Future-wait)"?>
 {% prettify dart %}
 Future.wait([expensiveA(), expensiveB(), expensiveC()])
-    .then((List responses) => chooseBestResponse(responses))
+    .then((List responses) => chooseBestResponse(responses, moreInfo))
-    .catchError((e) => handleError(e));
+    .catchError(handleError);
 {% endprettify %}

-If any of the invoked functions completes with an error, the Future returned by `Future.wait()` also completes with an error.
+If any of the invoked functions completes with an error, the `Future` returned by `Future.wait()` also completes with an error.
 Use `catchError()` to handle the error.

 ## Other resources {#other-resources}

-Read the following documentation for more details on using Futures and asynchronous programming in Dart:
+Read the following documentation for more details on using futures and asynchronous programming in Dart:

 * [Futures and Error Handling][], an article that starts where this tutorial ends
 * [The Event Loop and Dart,]({{site.webdev}}/articles/performance/event-loop)
-  an article that describes how to schedule tasks using Futures
+  an article that describes how to schedule tasks using futures
 * [Asynchrony support](/guides/language/language-tour#asynchrony-support),
   a section in the [language tour](/guides/language/language-tour)
 * [Future API reference][Future]